-It has been a great privilege to edit this second edition of The Transfer Pricing Law Review, and in particular to welcome additional contributions from a range of countries including India, Japan and Switzerland.

-This publication aims to give readers a high-level overview of the principal transfer pricing rules in each country covered.
-Each chapter summarises the substantive transfer pricing rules, explains how a transfer pricing dispute is handled - from initial scrutiny to litigation or settlement - and discusses the interaction between transfer pricing and other parts of the tax code, such as withholding taxes, customs duties and attempts to prevent double taxation.
+It has been a great pleasure to edit this third edition of The Transfer Pricing Law Review.
+This publication aims to give readers a high-level overview of the principal transfer pricing rules in each country covered in the Review.
+Each chapter summarises the country's substantive transfer pricing rules, explains how a transfer pricing dispute is handled, from initial scrutiny through to litigation or settlement, and discusses the interaction between transfer pricing and other parts of the tax code (such as withholding taxes, customs duties, and attempts to prevent double taxation).

-With the notable exception of Brazil, which adopts a formulary approach (discussed in detail in the Brazil chapter), all countries covered in this review apply an arm's-length standard and adhere, at least to some extent, to the OECD Transfer Pricing Guidelines.
-However, as these chapters make clear, there remains significant divergence both in countries' application of the arm's-length standard (e.g., which transactions does it apply to?
-Which pricing methods are preferred?
-Are secondary adjustments required?) and in the documentation requirements imposed.
-Transfer pricing practitioners, therefore, cannot simply assume that the OECD Guidelines contain all the answers, but must engage with their detailed application in each country.
+Other than Brazil, which adopts a mechanical approach, all the countries covered in this Review apply an arm's-length standard and adhere, at least to some extent, to the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines (the OECD Guidelines).
+However, as the chapters make clear, there remains significant divergence, both in countries' application of the arm's-length standard (e.g., the transactions it applies to, the pricing methods preferred and whether secondary adjustments are imposed) and in the documentation requirements imposed.
+Transfer pricing practitioners, therefore, cannot simply assume that the OECD Guidelines contain all the answers but must in fact engage with their detailed application within each country.